 Our Goal As Homeschool Parents:

-What I really want you to take away from this article is that, even though the choice to homeschool sometimes leads people to (mistakenly!) worry that our children won’t be well socialized, the truth is that they are.
+What I really want you to take away from this article is that, even though the choice to homeschool sometimes leads people to (mistakenly!) worry that our children won’t be well socialized, the truth is that they usually are.
 They are being prepared for real life in a world with people of all ages.
 And as parents, that’s what we’re here to do–prepare our children to live their lives as adults.
-So next time a well-meaning friend or relative expresses concern that your children aren’t well socialized, remind them that you’re preparing them for real life.
+So next time a well-meaning friend or relative expresses concern that your children aren’t well socialized or you find yourself being criticized for homeschooling, remind them that you’re preparing them for real life.
 And you’re doing a great job of it!